 This year, the Royal National Mòd returns to Glasgow.
 The festival celebrates Scotland’s Gaelic linguistic and cultural heritage.
 People of all ages perform Gaelic music and song, Highland dancing, literature and more in a range of competitions that are open to the public.
 There’s also a range of fringe events, including a public ceilidh, concerts and various workshops where you can experience Gaelic and Scottish sports such as shinty.

 Learn more about Gaelic and its history, or why not start with our Scottish Gaelic: Explained video?
+Or learn more about the Scotland’s spoken tongues with our guide to the Scots language.
 Start planning your trip to Glasgow today with our 20 fun things to do in and around Glasgow blog – what uniquely Scottish things will you experience?
 For more cultural connections around Scotland, have a look at our Scotland in literature blog.